matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ### Membership change to `ban`

-The knock has been rejected by someone.
+The knock has been rejected by someone in the room and the user has been banned, and is unable to send further knocks.

 This one is fairly straightforward.
 Someone with the appropriate power levels in the room bans the user.
 This will have the same effect as rejecting the